BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 draft: false
 weight: 40
 authors: ["Katie Pearson"]
-keywords: ["associated occurrences","extended specimen","linked resources","batch upload"]
+keywords: ["associated occurrences","extended specimen","linked resources","batch upload","relationships"]
 ---

 {{< notice info >}}
   This page describes how to batch upload associated occurrences or other linked resources to your records.
 For general information about linked resources or to upload individual linked resources, see [this page](https://biokic.github.io/symbiota-docs/editor/links).
 {{</ notice >}}

-In this documentation, we use the terms **subject** and **object** to refer to two different types of occurrences.
+This tool uses terms **subject** and **object** to refer to two different types of occurrences.
 The **subject** record is the occurrence that you are adding associations to.
 The **object** record is the association or other occurrence that is being added or linked to the subject record.

-### Navigating to the uploader
+### Uploading Linked Resources / Associations
   1. Navigate to your Administration Control Panel (My Profile > Occurrence Management > name of your collection).
   2. Click Import/Update Specimen Records, then select "Extended Data Import".
   3. Click the "Choose File" button to upload a properly formatted associations file into the uploader (see sections below for formatting requirements).
   4. Select "Associations" from the Import Type dropdown menu.
   5. Select the desired Association Type (of the four described below) from the next dropdown menu.
+  6. Click the "Initialize Import" button.
+  7. Select the desired Relationship type from the dropdown menu
+  8. Map the fields in your input file (shown on the left) to appropriate target fields (see table below).
+  9. If you would like to overwrite previously-uploaded associations with identical values of the "identifier" field, check the box labeled "Update records with matching 'identifiers' ".
+  10. Click the Import Data button.

 #### General Resource Uploads